Those of you who’ve tried travelling with Rheumatoid Arthritis already know how hard it can be.

 Even here in the UK, I always try to find a place where I can hire a wheelchair should ours break.
 If something does break, and its life is over, make sure you have insurance to cover its replacement.
 That leads me nicely to my next tip for travelling with Rheumatoid Arthritis.

 #6.
-Travel Insurance
+Travel Insurance for Rheumatoid Arthritis Patients

 I can’t tell you how much money I have lost because I’ve had to cancel a trip at the last minute.
 There are few things predictable about Rheumatoid Arthritis but from experience, all the excitement and rushing around to go on a trip can cause a flare.
 And if it’s a big one, the trip has to be cancelled.